prathe/authentication_bdd/README.md

 ### 0.1

 * Authlogic minimal MVC + migration installation
-* Feature: User login
+* Feature: User log in
-    * Scenario: A user reaches a login link
+    * Scenario: I want to log in
-    * Scenario: A user successfully login
+    * Scenario: I successfully log in

+### 0.2

+* DRY up a bit the test and use the first person when describing scenarios
+* Feature: User log out
+    * Scenario: I log out